+Most of research so-far has been focused on bootstrapping, and a common trait of all these works is that they gloss over or altogether ignore the actual conceptual model underlying the given database instance, arguing that such conceptual model is in many cases not available to the bootstrapper.
+This choice, however, leads to ambiguities and arbitrary choices: the same relational schema might, in fact, correspond to several different conceptual representations.
+We here take a completely different approach: we single out mapping patterns by fully accounting for the intended conceptual representation and the database schema corresponding to such representation.
+This allows us to define each pattern in a non-ambiguous way, and to precisely specify the constraints to be imported into the \vkg\footnote{Modulo the expressive power of the ontology language being considered.}.

-These recurring scenarios typically emerge in the common situation where both the ontology and the DB schema are derived from a conceptual analysis of the domain of interest.
-The resulting knowledge may stay implicit, or may lead to an explicit representation in the form of a structural conceptual model, which can be represented using well-established notations such as UML, ORM, or E-R. On the one hand, this conceptual model provides the basis for creating a corresponding domain ontology through a series of semantic-preserving transformation steps.
+The justification for our approach is depicted in Figure~\ref{f:db-conc-onto}, and foresees a scenario where both the ontology and the DB schema are derived from a conceptual analysis of the domain of interest.
+The resulting knowledge may stay implicit, or lead to an explicit representation in the form of a structured conceptual model~\cite{CKMSA18}, usually represented using well-established notations such as \uml, \orm, or \er.
+On the one hand, this conceptual model provides the basis for creating a corresponding domain ontology through a series of transformation steps, where these steps should ideally preserve the semantics of the original model, modulo the expressivity of the considered ontology language~\cite{CaLN98,BeCD05,HaMo10}.
 On the other hand, it can trigger the design process that finally leads to the deployment of an actual DB.
-This is done via a series of restructuring and adaptation steps, considering a number of aspects that go beyond pure conceptualization, such as query load, performance, volume, and taking into account the abstraction gap that exists between the conceptual and logical/physical layers.
-It is precisely the reconciliation of these two transformation chains (resp., from the conceptual model to the ontology, and from the conceptual model to the DB) that is reflected in the VKG mappings.
+This is done via a series of restructuring and adaptation steps, considering a number of aspects that go beyond pure conceptualization, such as query load, performance, volume, and the abstraction gap that exists between the conceptual and logical/physical layers.
+It is precisely the reconciliation of these two transformation chains (resp., from the conceptual model to the ontology, and from the conceptual model to the DB) that is reflected in the \vkg mappings.